-Public Lectures and Star-Gazing Nights
+Public Lectures and Star-Gazing Nights (Academic Year)

-Every other Friday we offer free public lectures accompanied by guided star-gazing, slideshows, and Q&A with real astronomers.
+Every other Friday during the school year we offer free public lectures accompanied by guided star-gazing, slideshows, and Q&A with real astronomers.
 Lectures last approximately 30 minutes and if the weather permits, they are followed by 90 minutes of rooftop star-gazing through our many telescopes (we, like you, cannot observe through clouds).
 We also offer astrophotography slideshows (small, informal lectures) and Q&A with astronomers during the event so that people can cycle between the various stations (or get a respite from the cold on the roof).
 Attendance varies from 50-300 people depending on the weather and the topic.
 Lectures, slideshows, and star-gazing are aimed at the layperson, but children will get something out of them too.

-SciFi Film Series and Star-Gazing Nights
+SciFi Film Series and Star-Gazing Nights (Summer)

-Occasionally, we offer an alternative to our standard public lecture nights by screening a science fiction film for our audience.
+During the summer, we offer an alternative to our standard public lecture nights by screening a science fiction film for our audience.
 Following the film is a short lecture describing the relevant science found in the film with special attention to separating fact from fiction.
 The lecture then turns to an informal discussion guided by our scientist volunteers.
 In addition, if the weather is cooperative, we bring telescopes out in front of the astronomy building or in the middle of campus to provide views of the cosmos.

 We hold Family Astro events three times a year, where we invite families with children ages 6-12 to visit the observatory for an afternoon of educational activities.
 Each event has a different theme linking our activities for the day.
 Past examples include solar eclipses, meteors and comets, dark sky awareness, meteor showers, and moons of the solar system.